PORT BURWELL MARINE MUSEUM & HISTORIC (1840) LIGHTHOUSE

 EDISON MUSEUM OF VIENNA

 Visit "EDISON & BAYHAM HISTORY ON DISPLAY" at Bayham's Family Table Restaurant, 6209 Plank Road, Vienna, Open Daily 6 am - 3 pm.
-The Museum Building at 14 Snow St is CLOSED to the public.
+Artifacts owned and managed by the Bayham Historical Society.

 Edison History - Four generations of Edison’s survived floods, fires, wars, revolutions and epidemics to become one of the founding families of Vienna, Ontario, once dubbed “the most flourishing place in Canada West” by a Toronto reporter in 1851.

-Edison Museum - The museum, boasting authentic artifacts donated by the last surviving Edison descendant in Vienna, Nora Edison Coombe, first cousin of Thomas Alva Edison, is a testament to one of the most exciting eras of Canadian history.
-The museum is the Howard Home which was built in 1853, on land once owned by the Edison Family.
-The house was used as the local doctor's office for several decades in the 1800s.
+Edison Museum - The Edison artifacts include those donated by the last surviving Edison descendant in Vienna, Nora Edison Coombe, first cousin of Thomas Alva Edison, is a testament to one of the most exciting eras of Canadian history.
+The former museum at 14 Snow Street is the Howard Home which was built in 1853, on land once owned by the Edison Family.
+The house was used as the local doctor's office for several decades in the 1800's.

 Edison Family - In 1811, United Empire Loyalist John Edison migrated from Nova Scotia to Vienna with his wife and ten children to become the first person to build a permanent structure in Vienna, Ontario.
 He was the Great-Grandfather of famed inventor, Thomas Alva Edison.
 This Canadian connection was formed when Vienna resident, Samuel Jr., decided to join the Mackenzie Rebellion of 1837, thus, due to a $500 bounty on his head, was forced to flee the country.
 By 1847 Sam and his family had settled in Milan, Ohio.
 On February 11th of that year Thomas Alva Edison was born to become the first American of his immediate family.